-Indoor Comfort, Down to Earth Savings with Northern Colorado Geothermal Heating A source of consistent, metered flow of conditioned air is already being tapped by many homeowners all across Northern Colorado, CO, area.
-Geothermal heating and cooling is provided by the constant temperature found in their own backyards; just a few feet under the surface of the earth.
-The advantages of using this "down to earth" method for heating, cooling and hot water are many.
+Indoor Comfort, Down to Earth Savings with Northern Colorado Geothermal Heating Homeowners across Northern Colorado, CO, have discovered the benefits of using the energy source in their own backyards to provide heating, cooling and hot water.
+Northern Colorado geothermal heating and cooling systems tap into the constant temperature found a few feet below the surface of the earth, to deliver a consistent, even flow of conditioned air throughout the home, eliminating hot and cold spots.
 One advantage, according to studies by the Environmental Protection Agency (EPA), of geothermal heating and cooling is that it's the most energy-efficient option available.
 The experts at WaterFurnace International, Inc., the leading manufacturer of geothermal heating and cooling products, add that a Northern Colorado geothermal system relies on the most abundant source of renewable energy and a source that is available virtually anywhere in the Northern Colorado, CO, area.
 The result is a system that achieves green status in more ways than one: homeowners can diminish both their carbon footprint and their utility bills.
 In fact, the geothermal energy savings provided by a WaterFurnace geothermal system can be as much as 70 percent compared with a conventional system (natural gas, oil, electricity, or propane fuel).
-Additionally, the system removes noise pollution, with a sound level similar to that of a refrigerator.
+Additionally, the system eliminates noise pollution, with a sound level similar to that of a refrigerator.
 A Northern Colorado geothermal system captures the free energy from the earth by using a series of pipes, called an earth loop, buried in the ground.
 During the heating mode, a special fluid circulates through the pipe where heat energy is transferred from the ground (the heat source) to the fluid and then to the geothermal unit located in your home, supplying warm comfort.
 Inside the home, the heat is distributed through either a conventional duct system or a hydronic radiant heat system.
-Levels of indoor air pollutants are 2-5 times higher than those outside, according to EPA tests.
-A Northern Colorado geothermal system confronts this concern as research shows that exposure to poor indoor air quality (IAQ) can lead to a variety of health problems such as, asthma, dizziness, fatigue and respiratory diseases.
+A Northern Colorado geothermal system also addresses pollutants in the air.
+According to EPA tests, levels of pollutants are two to five times greater indoors than outside.
+Research also shows that exposure to poor indoor air quality (IAQ) can cause health problems including, asthma, dizziness, fatigue and respiratory diseases, among many others.
 A variety of devices can be used to diminish the health risks associated with poor IAQ and improve the air in your home.
 The WaterFurnace product offering includes HEPA filter technology, heat recovery ventilators, electronic air cleaners and a selection of filters, all designed to work with a Northern Colorado geothermal system and contribute to good IAQ throughout the home.
 Pay a visit to the WaterFurnace website for a listing of products to help improve your home’s air quality.
 To find a Northern Colorado geothermal system that fits your needs, please contact Comfort By Nature or talk to a WaterFurnace expert at [[phone]].